Skip to main content

 Pick the packages

-Each package shows the number of licenses available.
+Each package shows how many licenses are still available.
 Tick the ones you want to assign.
+A package is greyed out when there aren’t enough licenses for everyone you selected.

 4

-Licenses are allocated immediately.
-The selected members can now use those research databases.
+The licenses are allocated immediately, and the selected members can use those research databases.

 Tips